nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Deletes all contacts within the specified index range (inclusive).

 Format: `massdelete START-END`
+* Deletes all contacts whose `INDEX` lies between the specified index range.
-* The index refers to the index number shown in the displayed person list.
-* Both the start index and end index must be a valid positive integer 1, 2, 3, ...
+* The index refers to the number shown in the displayed person list.
+Both the start index and end index must be valid positive integers 1, 2, 3, ...
-* Start index must be strictly smaller than the end index.
-* End index cannot be larger than the number of contacts in the list.
+* Start index must be strictly smaller than the end index and the end index cannot be larger than the number of contacts currently displayed in the list.

 Example:
 `massdelete 7-34`